 Choose meats that are in season.
 Did you know meat has a season?
 It’s true!
 Just like produce, meat has a season and that is usually in the Spring or Fall, but depending on the type of meat, it could be other times as well.
 This is why you see chicken or beef lower priced at certain times of the year, for example.
 It’s also why you should load up your freezer space with extra turkey near the holidays.
 Most cuts of raw meat can last in the freezer for 6 months and whole chickens and turkeys can be frozen for up to a year.
 You can also batch cook your meat and then freeze it in usable portions.
 This will cut down on the amount of time it takes you to prepare meals on busy nights.
 The first 3 chapters in Prep-Ahead Meals from Scratch includes a section with directions for multiple ways to batch cook different cuts of meat.
 You will also find videos for cooking meat in large batches on my Youtube channel.

 Shop for in-season produce.
 This is probably something you are already doing, but shopping in-season for produce is extremely smart for your wallet.
 And, when you shop for in-season produce, you can get a little help deciding what to make because you just make recipes that use those ingredients.
 Additionally, you can freeze produce that is already chopped and ready to go if you find an extra good sale for later meal planning.

 Buy in bulk whenever you can.
-Buying in bulk just makes sense if you will be cooking large amounts at one time during meal prepping.
+Buying in bulk just makes sense if you will be cooking large amounts at one time during meal prep.
 It also saves you a lot of money because you aren’t paying for as much packaging (if at all) and you can get deals that are super cheap, allowing you to stretch your dollar even further.
 Then save time by using my simple trick for saving time meal prepping.